arcanemachine/phoenix-todo-list/README.md

 NOTE: When using Podman, you may have issues using `podman-compose` to orchestrate containers (e.g. on `aarch64` systems).

-- I have found that `docker-compose` can work as a drop-in replacement for `podman-compose`.
+- I have found that `docker-compose` works well as a drop-in replacement for `podman-compose`.
   - The only difference is that the `-H` flag must be passed so that `docker-compose` can use the Podman socket instead of the default Docker socket.
 - As a bonus, `docker-compose` has a nicer UI (in my opinion) than `podman-compose`, e.g. containers are color-coded so it's easier to read the logs when viewing the compose logs.
 - Many instructions in these documentation pages use `podman-compose` for Podman example commands, but you should be able to use `docker-compose` as needed by following the instructions below.